dnblvr/robot_navigation_project/README.md

 ---

-- these collection of links might be a very interesting use of firmware optimization using the alreaedy-existing ARM-v4 optimized CMSIS libraries
+- This collection of links might be a very interesting use of firmware optimization using the already-existing ARM-v4 optimized CMSIS libraries
 - [PowerPoint Presentation - msp432.pdf][]
 - [SIMPLELINK-MSP432-SDK Software development kit \(SDK\) | TI.com][]
 - [using CMSIS-DSP for msp432 system - Google Search][]